n8n v2.0 breaking changes#

 Remove in-memory binary data mode#

-Migration path: Filesystem mode will be used automatically.
+Migration path: Filesystem or database mode will be used automatically based on configuration.
 Make sure your n8n instance has enough disk space to store binary data.
 For details, see the binary data configuration.

 Configuration & Environment#